logzio/logz-docs/_source/user-guide/cloud-siem/ioc-types.md

 * Domains
 * URLs
 * User-Agent headers
-* Custom indicators (Generally, used to create a list of usernames or email addresses.)
+* Custom indicators (Custom indicators can be used to create lists of usernames, email addresses, or any other indicators, according to your own use case.)

 ### General guidelines